Brian D. Lewis

 - Georgia Association of Criminal Defense Attorneys

-Brian D. Lewis and his wife, Kay Borders, a native of Newnan, GA, have one 13-year-old son.
+Brian D. Lewis and his wife, Kay Borders, a native of Newnan, GA, have one 14-year-old son.
 The family is actively involved in St. Paul’s Episcopal Church in Newnan where Brian served two terms as Senior Warden.
-Brian is a former Chairman of the Board of Trustees for the Carolyn Barron Montessori School in Newnan and also supports local organizations and charities, such as One Roof, Coweta Food Pantry and the Lindsey Riggs Memorial Foundation, Brian is a college football fan who enjoys playing sports, spending time with his family and traveling.
+Brian currently serves on the Board of Trustees for The Heritage School, is a former Chairman of the Board of Trustees for the Carolyn Barron Montessori School in Newnan and also supports local organizations and charities, such as The Coweta Samaritan Clinic, One Roof, Coweta Food Pantry and the Lindsey Riggs Memorial Foundation.
+Brian is a college football fan who enjoys playing sports, spending time with his family and traveling.